Split Travel Guide

 The biggest cultural and entertainment event in Split with top quality cultural open air performances from drama, opera to ballet, numerous exhibitions and concerts all summer long.
 You can read more info on Split Summer Festival official website.

-Days of Diocletian Festival
+The Days of Diocletian Festival in August

 Roman soldiers are defeated